Sonupatel15/Linkedin-Profile-Scrapper/README.md

 -   Python 3.10+
 -   macOS, Windows, or Linux
 -   An active LinkedIn account
--   API keys for any external services used (e.g., OpenAI for summarization).
+-   API key for an AI service (e.g., OpenAI) for the summarization feature.

 ---